rmsrosa/Barcode.jl/README.md

 This package is under development.

-Currently, only code set 128C is being implemented.
+Currently, only code128 is being implemented, but other barcodes might be implemented in the future.
+Contributions are welcome!

 # License